7 Strategies to Buffer Blood Sugar Levels

 5. Do Air Squats:

-Inactivity can cause blood sugar imbalances.
+Inactivity can cause blood sugar levels to become imbalanced.
 Stimulating your system with an intense exercise like squats helps to burn up stored sugar and stimulate anti-aging hormones that make you feel good.
 Next time you are craving sugar, do 20-50 air squats before doing anything else.
 If you are fit, you can do jump squats to really burn up the stored sugar in your system.

 This is also a good idea before consuming anything with carbs.
 Squats are one of the best exercises for using up stored sugar your muscles (glycogen) and helping the body to buffer any increase in sugar or carbohydrate intake for the next 2 hours.